jnozzi/cocoadev.com/markdown/ExtendsIsEvil.md

 ----

 Ted speaks wise words.
 Extends is evil, but not in the way that is should be banished.
-It could be conidered a bad smell (like General/BadSmellsInObjC), when classes are too tightly coupled (which they often become when they form a extends-hierarchy).
+It could be conidered a bad smell (like BadSmellsInObjC), when classes are too tightly coupled (which they often become when they form a extends-hierarchy).
 Extends can (and should) be used properly, but is often overused.
-A good example of this is an anecdote in the foreword of General/AaronHillegass' General/BookCocoaProgMacOSX where Aaron explains why he thinks that Cocoa is superior to other frameworks, which is largely because of the use of delegation before inheritance.
+A good example of this is an anecdote in the foreword of AaronHillegass' BookCocoaProgMacOSX where Aaron explains why he thinks that Cocoa is superior to other frameworks, which is largely because of the use of delegation before inheritance.

-What General/ExtendsIsEvil wants to teach us is that it often suffices to use delegation instead of extends.
+What ExtendsIsEvil wants to teach us is that it often suffices to use delegation instead of extends.
 Extends will complicate your life, whereas delegation will simplify it.

 There are of course examples of good uses of extends, there is a reason why it exists at all.
-One example is the General/TemplateMethod General/DesignPattern, and also other uses of abstract classes.
+One example is the TemplateMethod DesignPattern, and also other uses of abstract classes.

--- General/TheoHultberg/Iconara
+-- TheoHultberg/Iconara